fantik11/TrustTunnel/lib/README.md

-# AdGuard VPN endpoint
+# TrustTunnel endpoint

 ## Building the library

 ### Prerequisites

-* Rust 1.67 or higher: use a preferred way from https://www.rust-lang.org/tools/install
+* Rust 1.85 or higher: use a preferred way from https://www.rust-lang.org/tools/install
+* libclang 9.0 or higher

 ### Building